“The liminal space between disciplines is where THESE ROOMS sits”

 The style of performance is contemporary and vibrant, with a knowing regard for the everyday.
 Artistic Director, David Bolger embraces a selection of dance styles to articulate stories and emotions that are relevant to the landscapes in which we live.
 Lauded for his creativity and choreography on stage and on film, David is the recipient of numerous awards and is a member of Aosdana.

-Recent credits include the highly lauded THE WOLF AND PETER, and the co-productions THESE ROOMS (Irish Times Theatre Award), INVITATION TO A JOURNEY and most recently BODY LANGUAGE, a collaboration with RHA Gallery, Dublin.
+Credits include the highly lauded THE WOLF AND PETER, and the co-productions THESE ROOMS (Irish Times Theatre Award), INVITATION TO A JOURNEY and BODY LANGUAGE, a collaboration with RHA Gallery, Dublin.
 Internationally, its work has been included in many prestigious series and festivals including Jacob’s Pillow Dance Festival and Peak Performances in USA, Spring Loaded (The Place) and the Brighton Festival in the UK, Ten Days on the Island, Tasmania, The Venice Biennale, and in 2017 became the first Irish contemporary dance company to perform at the iconic Sydney Opera House.
 CoisCéim has received many awards including two Edinburgh Fringe Firsts and an Argus Angel Award and is widely acclaimed for its “exhilarating…astounding performances” (The Guardian).

 In parallel with the performance programme the company conducts an integrated, original and comprehensive artform awareness and participation initiative through CoisCéim BROADREACH.
 BROADREACH is founded on the principle that dance is a performing art and a participatory activity which is open to everyone.
 Its activities are pioneering, targeting all sections of the population in an exciting and innovative manner to create a genuine curiosity in dance.
 Every year, BROADREACH touches the lives of thousands of people, through classes, workshops, residencies and dance performance participation projects.